 Pros and Cons

-Pros: Simple to do, stop at any time, and easily reversible, no health care provider needed, no prescriptions and no side effects.
+Pros: Readily available, stop at any time, and easily reversible, no health care provider needed, no prescriptions and no side effects.
 Free

-Cons: Of all the birth control methods, it is the worst at preventing pregnancy.
-Couples pracrtising the withdrawal method have the highest rates of unplanned pregnancy (see success rates).
+Cons: Couples practising the withdrawal method have the highest rates of unplanned pregnancy (see success rates).
 Withdrawal is one of the least effective contraceptive methods.

 - No protection against STDs